manuelbachl/metalsmith-webpack-boilerplate/README.md

 | `yarn build:prod` | Build production version |
 | `yarn lint` | Checks for syntax errors in css and js |

+## Debugging

+This boilerplate uses the plugin [metalsmith-debug-ui] to generate human readable debug outputs.
+You'll find the debug ui when pointing your browser to `https://localhost:3000/debug-ui`.

+**IMPORTANT:** Do not deploy the directory `/web/debug-ui` to your production environment - this will expose all the debug-data to your public site!

 ## Directory structure

 ```bash